One-off: generate Taskfile snippets

 # Create a worktree and open VS Code in it

-task-plus wt start --task=add-login
+task-plus wt start add-login

 # In the VS Code terminal, run claude interactively (with safety checks)